 Historical Grizzly Diet in California

-This is a subproject of the California Grizzly Study Group at UC Santa Barbara, which aims to provide a resource for California grizzly reintroductions.
 Grizzlies are known for their varied, omnivorous diets; however, most of the research on grizzly diets in North America has focused on where the species is extant--in mountainous or boreal regions--places that are very different from California.
-Led by Alexis Mychajliw at the La Brea Tar Pits, this project uses stable isotope analysis of California grizzly tissue archived in natural history museums.
+Led by Alexis Mychajliw at the La Brea Tar Pits, this project uses stable isotope analysis of California grizzly bones archived in natural history museums.
 Our primary goal is to examine the diet of California grizzlies before they were extirpated from the state nearly 100 years ago, to better understand how reintroduced grizzlies may use the current California landscape nutritionally.
 This is a subproject of the California Grizzly Research Group at the University of California, Santa Barbara.

 Collaborators: Alexis Mychajliw, Kevin Brown, Mark Page, Molly Hardesty-Moore, Peter Alagona, Scott Cooper, Zoe Welch